 - Many drug plans have a deductible, which can require you to pay up to several hundred dollars out of pocket before your coverage kicks in.
 Enhanced drug plans generally have low or no deductibles, cover a wider array of drugs, and provide more coverage in the coverage gap, but they charge higher monthly premiums.

-- Most drug plans will make you pay more for your drugs after you and your plan have spent $3310 on covered drugs. ($3,700 in 2017) At that point, you are in the coverage gap, sometimes called the “donut hole.”
+- Most drug plans will make you pay more for your drugs after you and your plan have spent around $3,820 (2019) on covered drugs.
+At that point, you are in the coverage gap, sometimes called the “donut hole.”

-- No matter which plan you choose, after you’ve paid $4850 of your own money for covered drugs, ($4,950 in 2017) Medicare will pick up 95% of the cost of your drugs.
+- No matter which plan you choose, after you have paid $5,100 of your own money for covered drugs (2019), Medicare will pick up 95% of the cost of your drugs.
 You will pay the greater of 5 percent of the cost or $3.40 for generic drugs and $8.50 for brand-name drugs.

 Keep your costs down: Do your homework.
 Each drug plan has different premiums, deductibles and copays and covers different drugs under different conditions.
 You can save a lot of money by choosing your plan carefully.

 - Does the Part D plan cover the drugs you take?
 You want to make sure the drugs you take are on the Part D drug plan’s formulary and whether there are any restrictions on coverage.
 If it does not, you should ask your doctor if you could take the drug on the formulary instead.

 - Where can you get your drugs?
 Find out whether you can continue to use the pharmacy you use to get your drugs and whether you can get drugs by mail order and when you travel.